Sheryl Sandberg is leaving Facebook at a perilous moment

 Sheryl Sandberg, the chief operating officer of Meta Platforms Inc., is resigning after 14 years of running the company alongside Mark Zuckerberg.
 It was “time to write the next chapter of my life,” she said in a 1,542-word post on Facebook accompanied by effusive comments from her fellow executives at the company.

 Her departure had been anticipated for some time.
-An investigation last year by the Wall Street Journal analyzing internal Facebook data found that the percentage of staff reporting to Sandberg, 52, had been shrinking in recent years.
-There were also rumors, according to a person close to the company, of tensions with Zuckerberg and of rival factions forming on their executive and PR teams.
+An investigation last year by the Wall Street Journal analysing internal Facebook data found that the percentage of staff reporting to Sandberg, 52, had been shrinking in recent years.
+There were also rumours, according to a person close to the company, of tensions with Zuckerberg and of rival factions forming on their executive and PR teams.

 Sandberg’s legacy is mixed.
-She was pivotal in helping the company reach an unparalleled scale of more than two billion active users after Zuckerberg poached her from Google in 2008, when he was just 23 years old, to grow Facebook’s ad business.
-She did so with enormous success: About 97% of Facebook’s $117 billion 2021 revenue came from selling ads.
+She was pivotal in helping the company reach an unparalleled scale of more than two billion active users after Zuckerberg poached her from Google in 2008, when he was just 23-years-old, to grow Facebook’s ad business.
+She did so with enormous success: About 97 percent of Facebook’s $117 billion 2021 revenue came from selling ads.
 Facebook’s unstoppable growth made her a billionaire on paper.

 Her role for years has been to steer the mundane side of the business while Zuckerberg chased more exciting projects.
 In earnings calls she often played up Facebook’s contribution to small businesses and pushed for journalists to cover the issue.
 She testified before Congress in the place of Zuckerberg and would attend the World Economic Forum at Davos while Facebook’s CEO stayed behind.